Apostolic succession: Eastern Orthodox

 For example, Fr.
-John Morris of the Antiochian Orthodox Christian Archdiocese of North America, states that "Apostolic Succession is not merely a historical pedigree, but also requires Apostolic Faith.
+John Morris of the Antiochian Orthodox Christian Archdiocese of North America, states that: "Apostolic Succession is not merely a historical pedigree, but also requires Apostolic Faith.
 This is because Apostolic Succession is not the private possession of a bishop, but is the attribute of a local Church.
-A bishop who goes in schism or is cast out of office due to heresy does not take his Apostolic Succession with him as a private possession."
-The validity of a priest's ordination is decided by each autocephalous Eastern Orthodox church.
+A bishop who goes in schism or is cast out of office due to heresy does not take his Apostolic Succession with him as a private possession".
+The validity of a priest or bishop's ordination is decided by each autocephalous Eastern Orthodox church.